 - give you something even better than consolidated reoprting — MyGov Prefil where your tax liabilty is automatically populated for you when doing your tax.

 So if you are interested in broad market index funds, the consolidated reporting is of no value.
 In fact, if your adviser has agreed to put you into low-cost index funds and is suggesting a platform, they should provide a compelling reason.

-More often than not, consolidated tax reporting is used as a sales pitch for advisors wanting to get clients into platforms so they can charge their high ongoing fees in an automated way through the platform.
+More often than not, consolidated tax reporting is used as a sales pitch for advisers wanting to get clients into platforms so they can charge their high ongoing fees in an automated way through the platform.

-Financial advisors have what is called a “best interest duty”, which means they must be able to demonstrate to ASIC (if asked), how a recommendation to a client was in the client’s best interest.
+Financial advisers have what is called a “best interest duty”, which means they must be able to demonstrate to ASIC (if asked), how a recommendation to a client was in the client’s best interest.
 To get around this, they often recommend wraps, arguing that it can save on accountant fees.
 But in reality, it’d be cheaper to use an accountant instead of paying thousands of dollars a year in ongoing AUM-based fees.

 One of endless examples — I recently asked someone on a personal investing forum who uses a wrap account what they couldn’t invest in through a brokerage account, and they said there were none.
-When I followed up asking why they went with the wrap platform, they said because their advisor said it provided easier tax reporting.
+When I followed up asking why they went with the wrap platform, they said because their adviser said it provided easier tax reporting.
 When they want to move away from the ongoing fees, this person needs to pay $100 per holding to do an in-specie transfer out of the platform.
-And in true advisor style, they were put in 21 different funds to make it seem too complicated to manage as a way to ensure they continue feeding off the client indefinitely (complexity to an adviser is job security).
+And in true adviser style, they were put in 21 different funds to make it seem too complicated to manage as a way to ensure they continue feeding off the client indefinitely (complexity to an adviser is job security).
 As a result, there is a $2100 transfer fee to get out of the platform due to having so many holdings.
 I can’t even count how many times almost identical versions of this story have been told to me.

 Wrap platforms in super